 Handguns are generally considered more challenging to learn how to shoot accurately than rifles.
 However, these firearms can be useful for a shooter who intends to own a handgun for home defense, apply for a concealed-carry permit, or shoot competitively.

-The first consideration when choosing a handgun for beginners should be caliber.
+The first consideration when choosing the best beginner handgun should be caliber.
 The cartridge a handgun fires determines its inherent accuracy, recoil, practical applications, and cost of practice.
 For a beginner, there are generally six calibers that are considered appropriate.

 .22 Long Rifle